 Mission Partners is an outreach ministry to Children, Seniors, and Pastors in Ukraine and Belarus.
 Partnering together, we extend helping hands.
 With open hearts we can change the lives of those in need.
 Together, we can make a difference!

-Read this month’s newsletter for more information!
+Read this month’s newsletter for stories about needy children!

 For more information about MPI, please call us toll-free at 1-877-551-5525, or e-mail us at firstname.lastname@example.org.

 Scripture taken from the New King James Version.
 Copyright © 1982 by Thomas Nelson, Inc. Used by permission.
 All rights reserved.